Skip to Main Content

 Where is Serotonin Produced?

-Serotonin is widely known as a brain neurotransmitter, yet it is estimated that 90% or more of its production takes place in the GI tract, according to the Handbook of Experimental Pharmacology.
+Serotonin is widely known as a brain neurotransmitter, but it is estimated that 90% or more of its production takes place in the GI tract, according to the Handbook of Experimental Pharmacology.

 What Are the Benefits of Serotonin?

-When serotonin levels are balanced, they have a positive impact on a person’s mood and emotions.
+When serotonin levels are balanced, they have a positive impact on a person’s mood and emotions through balanced hormones and regulated sleep.

 Low serotonin levels are widely known for their association with depression and low moods.